janvimadhani/janvimadhani.github.io/_posts/2022-02-09-sourdough.md

       Shape the dough and place on countertop, seam side down, covered with an inverted bowl and let rest

 9:30 pm: **Final shape**
-      Shape one final time into a tight boule and place in floured banneton, seam side up.
+      Shape one final time into a tight boule and place in floured banneton, seam side up
-      Place the entire thing in a sealable bag and let rest in fridge overnight for a ~12 H cold proof.
+      Place the entire thing in a sealable bag and let rest in fridge overnight for a ~12 H cold proof

 #### Day 2